Cyril-Cf/showcase_site/README.md

 ## Launching and testing

-- To execute all tasks in on go, just launch: docker compose up
+- To execute all tasks in one go, just launch: docker compose up
 - To test your website and avoid CORS problems: docker compose -f docker-compose.dev.yaml up